Master of Photography NFFF – a portfolio title

 As of 2024, there are two ways to achieve the MNFFF title, and participation in competitions is no longer a prerequisite for application.

-The MNFFF title is a portfolio title which is now available in two versions: MNFFF/Distinction (Bronze, Silver, Gold, Platinum) and MNFFF/Theme (eleven predefined photographic themes; see below for the list).
+The MNFFF title is a portfolio title which is now available in two versions: MNFFF/Distinction (Bronze, Silver, Gold, Platinum) and MNFFF/Theme (thirteen predefined photographic themes; see below for the list).

 • No prior qualification is required to apply for MNFFF/Theme.

-• A maximum of two—2—MNFFF/Theme are approved annually for each photographer.
+• A maximum of two—2—MNFFF/Theme portfolios are approved annually for each photographer.

-• A maximum of one—1—MNFFF/Distinction is approved annually for each photographer.
+• A maximum of one—1—MNFFF/Distinction portfolio is approved annually for each photographer.

 • To apply for MNFFF/Distinction, one must either qualify through competitions—i.e., by obtaining a minimum of an NMSiF/s title—or start by having at least two approved MNFFF/Theme submissions.